CAST-Extend/com.castsoftware.uc.gap/README.md

 It is possible to save this efforts in a specific file (rules.xml) and then to reuse them for other applications and AP.
 If a Rule contained in the Quality Model of the selected Central Base is not included in the rules.xml file, the effort is loaded from the Technical Debt parameters, based on the weight classification of the rule (see http://doc.castsoftware.com/display/DOC82/Technical+Debt+-+calculation+and+modification).
 Then it can be changed at will.
 If the GAP.exe is launched without the rules.xml file, all the efforts are loaded form the Technical Debt parameters in the Central Base.
-These efforts are inaccurate, it is preferable to locate specific efforts for each rule.
+Consider that these efforts are inaccurate, it is preferable to locate specific efforts for each rule.

-It is possible to save this efforts in a specific file (xml) and then to reuse them for other applications and AP.

 When all options are set, pressing the button “Init”, It will be initialized a new random population: